Chris Telden loves being creative. He maintains a number of health blogs.

-Besides the health benefits of cholesterol and even possible health benefits of tropical oils like coconut oil or palm oil, saturated fats produce textures and tastes that help make products like cookies, coffee creamer, pie crust, and doughnuts taste the way they do.
+Besides the health benefits of cholesterol and even possible health benefits of tropical oils like coconut oil, saturated fats produce textures and tastes that help make products like cookies, coffee creamer, pie crust, and doughnuts taste the way they do.

 Cookies Without Hydrogenated Oils: Quadratini Wafer Cookies

 I'd been looking for a chocolate-hazelnut taste like Nutella or Ferrero Rocher, but without the hydrogenated oil in the Nutella spread or all the sugar in the Ferrero Rocher candy.
 (Ferrero Rocher, by the way, doesn't have hydrogenated oils.)
 I found the Quadratini wafer cookies and almost got the Tiramisu flavor until I saw hazelnut - and I had to try them.

 They're utterly delicious.
 A little dry - but then, I like dry sweets (witness my halvah addiction, and halvah most definitely does have hydrogenated oils).
 The wafer cookies are in perfect bite-size pieces.
 [Edit August 2010: I've now tried the Tiramisu and there's a sort of odd coconut flavor to it.
 I think I prefer the hazelnut.]

 The Quadratini wafer cookies by Loaker are made in Italy.
 It was a bag of the Italian Quadratini hazelnut wafer cookies that I bought at the health food store that triggered the writing of this article.
 P.S.
 Since then, I have determined I'm allergic to hazelnut and pre-diabetic.
 So no more of these for me. :(